Website vs. Web Application - What's The Difference?

 Many companies, when deciding to create a website on the web, have a problem with making a decision - a website or web application.
-This issue is quite contentious in the realm of technology.
 It's understandable why it's so difficult.
 Both may be accessed from your browser; both require an internet connection, and both are responsive.
 What distinguishes them, and how can you determine which one is superior?

 Website - What is This?